Attention: scam alert! If any company asks for money or personal information on behalf of LITSLINK, do not hesitate to contact us directly.

 Declarative UI

 The idea behind this feature is pretty simple — it renders content by returning some JSX.
-Mobile UI is based on a declarative programming paradigm – engineers can focus on what is needed to be implemented rather than how to do this.
+Mobile user interface is based on a declarative programming paradigm – engineers can focus on what needs to be implemented rather than how to do this.

 Rich Community